About Clinical Research at AD-CARE

 Prior to partaking in a clinical trial, potential participants will be informed of the risks and benefits of the trial to ensure they have all of the necessary information required to make an informed decision.

 This term is used to describe a clinical trial in which an experimental treatment is compared to a placebo.
 A placebo is an inactive product that is made to look like the experimental treatment.
 Using a placebo helps to determine if the experimental treatment has an actual effect.
 Participants may or may not know which treatment they are assigned.

 The term double-blind is used to describe a clinical trial in which neither the participants nor the study team know who is receiving the experimental treatment, placebo, or standard treatment.
 This is done in order to attempt to prevent outside influences from effecting the results of the clinical trial.

 Clinical research studies are sponsored by either government agencies, such as the National Institutes of Health (NIH), pharmaceutical companies, individual physician-investigators, or health care institutions.

-For more information about clinical trials check out these trusted sited:
+For more information about clinical trials, check out these trusted sites: